-Accounting principles are the rules, bases, conventions and procedures adopted by management in preparing accounting records and presenting financial statements.
-These principles, assumptions or rules have been developed over several years.
-These principles can be categorized into three viz., (i) Accounting Concepts/Assumptions, (ii) Accounting Conventions and (iii) Accounting Standards (refer to Figure 1.3).
 Accounting concepts are based on logical considerations and help in recording the business transactions.
 Accounting conventions are based on what is practicable and include those customs and traditions, which guide the accountant in the preparation of financial statements.
 Accounting Standards are the guidelines issued by Accounting Standards Board (ASB) of a country for financial reporting.
 Generally, these standards are issued to bring uniformity in financial reporting in a country.
 For multinational operating countries, there are International Accounting Standards for financial reporting.

 Figure 1.3: GAAP Concepts

+Source: ICFAI Research Center

 Generally Accepted Accounting Principles are the building blocks of the accounting edifice.
 The following are the Generally Accepted Accounting Principles followed in several countries including India.

-Business Entity Concept

-In accounting, business is considered to have a separate existence from that of its proprietors or owners.
-It implies that a distinction between the economic activities of the enterprise and that of the owners is to be maintained.
+Business Entity Concept In accounting, business is considered to have a separate existence from that of its proprietors or owners.
+It implies that a distinction between the economic Block I: Fundamentals of Financial Accounting 14 activities of the enterprise and that of the owners is to be maintained.
 All the transactions and the events are analyzed and recorded in the books from the point of view of the business enterprise.
 This concept ensures that accounting records only reflect the economic activities of business and not that of its owners.
 This concept is applied to all forms of business enterprises such as sole proprietorship concerns, partnership concerns and joint stock companies.
 However, in India a separate entity is recognized under Law only in the case of corporate entities.
 This concept has its genesis in the fact that a business entity is considered as a separate entity with its own identity, separate from its members.
 This concept helps the business to maintain its affairs strictly free from the private affairs of its proprietors.
-Thus, when owners invest capital into the business say $\overline{\mathbf{x}}$ 1,00,000, the business considers the money it received from the owners as money lent by the owners.
+Thus, when owners invest capital into the business say '1,00,000, the business considers the money it received from the owners as money lent by the owners.
 Therefore, as money is due to the owners it is shown as a 'liability' in the books of the business.
-When the proprietor withdraws some amount (say $\overline{\mathbf{x}}$ 10,000) from the business it is treated as money lent by the owner.
-Therefore, it is charged to him and deduction in the form of drawings is made and only the net amount due i.e., $\overline{\mathbf{x}}$ 90,000 ($\overline{\mathbf{x}}$ 1,00,000 less $\overline{\mathbf{x}}$ 10,000) by the business is shown as 'liability'.
+When the proprietor withdraws some amount (say '10,000) from the business it is treated as money lent by the business to the owner.
+Therefore, it is charged to him and deduction in the form of drawings is made and only the net amount due i.e., '90,000 ('1,00,000 less '10,000) by the business is shown as 'liability'.
 Owing to the fuzzy relation between the legal entity of a sole proprietary concern and its sole proprietor, the proprietor usually may not pay himself a salary, even when he works for his business.
 However, since the business is an accounting entity, his position as the owner must not come in the way of drawing a salary (even though not actually paid) from the business for the services rendered by him.
 This is because as far as the business is concerned, it is immaterial whether the service is rendered by the owner or an outsider.
 Both being workers, the services rendered cannot be therefore regarded as cost free.
 The reward of ownership is manifested only in the form of profit, which must be arrived at after charging 'all costs'.

-Money Measurement Concept
+Money Measurement Concept Numerous transactions constitute business.
+The identification, recording, classification and summarization of these transactions require a common unit of measurement.
+Money serves as the common denominator in measuring these transactions.
+In financial accounting, a record is made only of information that can be expressed in monetary terms.
+If events cannot be quantified in monetary terms, then they do not facilitate accounting.